vsphere-tmm/Supervisor-Services/supervisor-services-labs/grafana-operator/usage.md

-Once the Grafna Operator has been deployed successfully on the Supervisor, deploy an Grafana object within your vSphere Namespace.
+Once the Grafana Operator has been successfully deployed on the Supervisor, deploy a Grafana object within your vSphere Namespace.
 To do so, follow the steps below.

 1. Download the [example](supervisor-services-labs/grafana-operator/grafana-instance.yaml) as a reference for a simple deployment.
 2. Log in to the Supervisor - `10.220.3.18` is the Supervisor IP address in this example - with a user that has owner/edit access to the vSphere Namespace - `user@vsphere.local` in this example.